servalproject/batphone/doc/Auto-Upgrade.md

 Detailed description of operation
 ---------------------------------

+Auto Upgrade takes advantage of a fortunate feature: Android will happily install an App from an [APK][] file which has additional content appended to the end; Android's signature verification apparently only checks content covered by the [Zip file][] index.
+So to every release [APK][] file built, Auto Upgrade appends a manifest describing the APK file itself.
+(An APK file cannot include its own manifest, since the manifest must contain the hash of the APK file, but that cannot be known until after the APK file is built: a circular dependency.)

+Unfortunately, [Google Play][] will not accept an [APK][] file which has been modified in any way, including additional appended content.

 Auto Upgrade works as follows:

  1. A Serval Project senior developer performs a [release build][]:

      * The build script signs the release [APK][] file with the Serval Project's Android release secret key.
 This produces `batphone-release-play.apk` ("the vanilla APK") which is suitable for upload to [Google Play][], who will not accept an APK which has been subsequently modified.

      * The build script invokes a native [Serval DNA][] executable, supplying the secret release key, to update the Rhizome release bundle to contain the vanilla APK.
 The update increases the [Rhizome bundle's version number][#Rhizome bundle version number], so that wherever the updated bundle propagates, it replaces any older version of itself.

      * The build script produces `batphone-release.apk` ("the extended APK") by appending the updated bundle's manifest to the vanilla APK along with a special tail marker (two length bytes and magic bytes 0x41 0x10).

- 2. The vanilla APK is uploaded to [Google Play][].
-The extended APK is uploaded to [Dreamhost FTP][].
+ 2. The senior developer uploads the vanilla APK to [Google Play][] and the extended APK to [Dreamhost FTP][].
+From there, the two APK files are downloaded and installed on various devices.

- 3. Whenever Batphone starts, it checks its own APK file to see if it is extended or vanilla.
+ 3. Whenever Batphone starts, it checks its own APK file to see whether it is extended or vanilla.
 If it finds an extended APK file, then it retrieves the manifest from the end and injects the rest of the APK file (the vanilla part) together with the manifest into its own Rhizome store.
 If the manifest